Tetrakern/fictioneer/INSTALLATION.md

 ### Warning: CSS Minification/Combination

 The theme’s CSS comes already minified and while additional optimizations such as combining files or filtering out *presumably* unused styles can further improve speed, it can also easily break your layout.
 This has been proven to be an issue with Cloudflare’s auto-minify feature, for example, which removes whitespaces in `clamp()` functions that are required for them to work.
-An especially insidious case that you might struggle to pinpoint as it happens during the network request, not on your own server.
+An especially insidious case that you might struggle to pinpoint as it happens during the request, not on your own server.

 ## How to Configure the Fictioneer Theme